Pioneering Pacemaker: The Plutonium-Powered Breakthrough

 Transition to Lithium-Iodide Cell Technology

-Lithium batteries also eliminated the potential environmental concerns associated with plutonium-238.
-Once lithium-iodide cell technology became more advanced and reliable, the use of plutonium-238 in pacemakers was phased out.
-The transition to lithium batteries marked the end of an era in which radioactive isotopes were used to power medical devices.
+Once lithium-iodide cell technology became sufficiently advanced and reliable, the use of plutonium-238 in pacemakers was quietly phased out.
+No new plutonium-powered pacemakers were implanted after the early 1980s, and the transition marked the definitive end of an era in which radioactive isotopes were seriously considered as viable power sources for implantable medical devices.

 Conclusion: A Pioneering but Short-Lived Technology